SJSU272LabF18/FantasyFootball/README.md

 ## Project Title:
 High Risk Accident Areas
 ## Project Description:
 Using Google Maps and nearest neighbor algorithms, the application will cluster different areas of Maryland into various classes of risk zones.

+## Comments: Why just Meryland? do you have datasets available for bay area?  - APPROVED if you can do for bay area

 ## Proposed Methodology/Resources:
 ### Resources:
 A crash dataset consisting of 77,791 rows and attributes: